Codecademy/docs/content/python/concepts/random-module/terms/getrandbits/getrandbits.md

 ---
 Title: .getrandbits()'
-Description: 'Returns an integer with a specified number of bits.'
+Description: 'Returns a pseudo-random integer with a specified number of bits.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'